intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 ```

 #### Static quantization (int8):
-By default, for static quantization, we use quantization mixed fp32 (non-quantized OPs run with fp32 dtype) inference, to get peak performance, please add "--quant-with-amp" to enable quantization with [Automatic Mixed Precision](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html) (while may affect the accuracy).
+We use the SmoothQuant algorithm to get good accuracy of static quantization, which is a popular method for LLM models.
+Besides, by default, we enable quantization mixed fp32 inference (non-quantized OPs run with fp32 dtype).
+To get better performance, please add "--quant-with-amp" to enable quantization with [Automatic Mixed Precision](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html) inference (non-quantized OPs run with bf16 dtype, which may affect the accuracy).
 - Command:
 ```bash
 OMP_NUM_THREADS=<physical cores num> numactl -m <node N> -C <physical cores list> python run.py  --benchmark -m <MODEL_ID> --ipex-smooth-quant --qconfig-summary-file <path to the qconfig of the model_id> --output-dir "saved_results"